Plastic Surgery vs Cosmetic Surgery: What’s the Difference?

 What Qualifications Should My Cosmetic Surgeon Have?

 In the UK, the best way to know if your surgeon is a specialist plastic surgeon is to check the GMC specialist register.
-Another key indication is the letters FRCS(Plast) after a surgeon’s name, which can only be used by plastic surgeons on the GMC speciality register
+Another key indication is the letters FRCS(Plast) after a surgeon’s name, which can only be used by plastic surgeons on the GMC speciality register.

 It is important to note that there are other surgical specialities that perform both cosmetic (aesthetic) procedures and reconstructive procedures.